korn-sudo/Project-Fog/README.md

 <br>
 <br>

-## Note:
+## Important Note:
-_After Server reboot, always wait 30seconds to 1minute to load all tunneling software and to apply all IPTABLES rules._
+_Wait 30 seconds to 1 minute after a server reboot to load all tunneling software and to apply all IPTABLES rules_
 <br>
 <br>

-## Version 2.4.1 Changelog
-1. Fix stuck in "Configuring Webmin..."
+## Project Fog v2.5 Changelog:
-2. Update Webmin Version from 1.970 to 1.979
+1. Update Webmin from version:1.979 to version:1.984.
+2. Fixed V2ray Panel not working issue.
+This issue has been resolved.
+    Added VLESS+XTLS Xray
+3. Fixed OCS Panel not working issue.
+This issue has been resolved.
+4. Fixes compatibility issues with Debian 11+
+5. Fixed compatibility issue with Ubuntu 20+

+## Known Bugs:
+*V2ray Panel settings do not work.
+     -If you are worried about not being able to change your user and password, then the only option is to change the Panel Port.
+Although it isn't enough, it is the only option.

+## How to change Panel Port Settings:
+1. Access your virtual private server from your terminal
+2. Type "menu" > "12" > "6"

+## Development:​
+Want to contribute or donate?
+Great!

+I do not currently have a VPS or server.
+I would appreciate it if you could spare some of yours so that this project can continue.